 If your business is subject to audit and the contractor(s) engaged are reviewed this report will provide evidence of your attempt to address the issue and if properly and correctly undertaken will show that reasonable care has been attempted to ensure that the correct tax is paid, and may provide a basis for a partial remission of any penalty tax should the investigation lead to the alternative answer with respect to the contractor(s).

 For additional information please refer to Information Circular 005.

 Any further questions regarding contractors can be directed through the voluntary disclosure process.
-Information regarding voluntary disclosures is available here.
+Information regarding voluntary disclosures is available on our Voluntary Disclosures page.

 A voluntary disclosure itself will result in zero penalty if made before an audit is commenced.
 Interest will still be applicable.